MarketplaceUX/mow/README.md

 # Bringing Websites to the Firefox Marketplace

-To view the actual design documentation please visit the [project site][1].
+This project site concerns the Mozilla Mobile-optimized Websites project][1].

+Visit the [project site][2] to see the design process + documentation.

+Visit the [gh-pages][3] branch to learn how to participate and contribute to this project.

-This branch will be home to all the individual files used in the design process for this project.
+Note: This (master) branch will contain the design asset files, e.g., Photoshop files, used to create the project site.

 ## Changelog